gnss-sdr/gnss-sdr/utils/skyplot/README.md

   to the receiver observation time via the`--use-obs` optional argument.
   - If this argument is set, the tool looks for a matching file following standard RINEX naming conventions, and uses it if found.
+  - If this argument is set and the observation file is found, the position selection logic is:
+    1. If user provides latitude, longitude, and altitude as positional arguments, that position is always used.
+    2. Otherwise, if the provided observation file contains a valid `APPROX POSITION XYZ` field in its header, that position is used.
+    3. Otherwise, the default position is used.

 ## Requirements